ILN programs focus on achievement recognition,

 Adult leaders who have made a difference in the lives of young people

 are honored by ILN.
-A Dare to Lead Awards breakfast is held annually
+A Dare to Lead Awards breakfast was held annually

 in St. Louis, Missouri.
 Students selected as regional Young Achievers